 Ask for a pre-hearing review.
-If your employee's case is as weak as you believe it to be, they will be advised that they has very little chance of winning.
+If your employee's case is as weak as you believe, they will be advised that they have very little chance of winning.
 They may be asked for a sizeable deposit (the maximum deposit is now £1,000), and they may also be warned that since they have no reasonable chance of success, they risk having substantial legal costs awarded against them.

 Although in most cases going to an Employment Tribunal each party pays its own costs, where one party pursues a case which is misconceived or unreasonable, the Tribunal now has powers to award costs of up to £20,000 to the other side.

-8. Is it worth fighting a case that we know we will lose, even though we had good reasons to sack the employee in question?
+8. Is it worth fighting an Employment Tribunal case we know we will lose, even though we had good reasons to sack the employee in question?

 Probably, but take legal advice.
 If the Tribunal accepts that you had good reasons, it may reduce the size of the award against you.
-But you need to know whether your definition of a good reason is likely to coincide with that of the Tribunal, before you can make a decision on whether to fight or not.
+But you need to know whether your definition of a good reason is likely to coincide with that of the Tribunal, before you can make a decision whether or not to fight.

-Your employee is not obliged to raise concerns under your grievance procedure before they can bring such a claim but, if they unreasonably fail to do so, they risk a reduction of up to 25% in any award in their favour at a subsequent Employment Tribunal hearing.
-From 6 May 2014 it will be mandatory for all cases to go through Early Conciliation with Acas, before they can proceed to a tribunal.
+Your employee is not obliged to raise concerns under your grievance procedure before they can bring such a claim but, if they unreasonably fail to do so, they risk a reduction of up to 25% in an award in their favour at a subsequent Employment Tribunal hearing.
+However, it is mandatory for all cases to go through Early Conciliation with Acas, before they can proceed to a tribunal.

 They might.
-However, this could be one of those occasions when it will pay you to fight the claim, because even though you are technically in the wrong, the mitigating circumstances are so strong that the award, if any, will be negligible.
+However, this could be one of those occasions when it will pay you to fight the claim, because even though you are technically in the wrong, the mitigating circumstances are so strong that any award will be negligible.
 It really depends on which procedures you failed to follow, and how drunk your employee was.

-But if you have half a dozen witnesses prepared to swear that your employee was drunk to the point of being dangerous, and you sent them home to sleep it off, gave them details of the offence in writing once they were sober enough to take them in, held a disciplinary hearing two or three days later, subsequently advised them of their rights of appeal, and merely infringed some minor internal procedures in dismissing them, you will be in a much stronger position.
-Provided that you have acted fairly and reasonably, the mere fact that you have not followed the strict letter of your own procedures will not necessarily invalidate your case.
+But if you have half a dozen witnesses prepared to swear that your employee was drunk to the point of being dangerous; you sent them home to sleep it off; gave them written details of the offence once they were sober enough to take them in; held a disciplinary hearing two or three days later; subsequently advised them of their rights of appeal; and merely infringed some minor internal procedures in dismissing them - you will be in a much stronger position.
+Provided you have acted fairly and reasonably, the mere fact that you have not followed the strict letter of your own procedures will not necessarily invalidate your case.

-11. Can I ask for an extension to the three-week time limit for replies to an ET1 form?
+11. Can I ask the Employment Tribunal for an extension to the three-week time limit for replies to an ET1 form?

 Yes.
-You will need to provide reasons and also alternative dates for listings for the forthcoming few months.
+You will need to provide reasons, and alternative dates for listings for the forthcoming few months.

 Anything that will help you to prove your case.
 This could be employment contracts, the staff handbook (if any), details of your discipline and grievance procedures, and any other correspondence or documents which are relevant to the issues.
 These might include witness statements, but you will probably also need to ask witnesses to attend.
 Tribunal members will want to hear your witnesses for themselves, and may want to question them.